Created: March 25, 2026

 FeatureDescription

 priorityInteger (default 0).
 Higher = more urgent. list_tasks returns tasks sorted by priority descending.
-Implementers claim the highest-priority open task first.
+Implementers can use claim_next_task to atomically claim the highest-priority compatible task.

 depends_onArray of task IDs.
 A task with unmet dependencies starts as blocked and auto-transitions to open when all deps reach done.
 If any dependency fails, downstream tasks are auto-cancelled.